Infrastructure example

 However, it has four groups, each with one connection.
 The four groups are represented in the following diagram:

-Back to switches
+Back to nodes

-A Switch has three attributes:
+A Node has three attributes:

 • ports: a mapping from port names to track sections extremities.